 St. Marys is known for its access to outdoor activities, including trout streams and state hunting lands, and like many municipalities in Pennsylvania, struggles with conserving the natural beauty while finding a cost-effective way of managing stormwater runoff.
 Stormwater runoff leads to everything from poor water quality to flooding, severe erosion, and droughts.

 In October 2014, approval was given to KTH Architects for architectural services for the proposed stadium renovation/alterations project at the St. Marys High School Dutch Country Stadium.
 The management of stormwater management was one of their tasks.

 KBI Flexi-Pave, a porous paving made with recycled tires was the material of choice for the walkways for the stadium renovation.
 Percolating at 2,400 gallons per square foot per hour, KBI Flexi-Pave addresses the stormwater runoff requirements and provides a flexible walking surface.

 “KBI Flexi-Pave dramatically affected the cost of stormwater management.
-We were able to eliminate the stormwater piping system from the project, which was a big savings.
-KBI Flexi-Pave’s use of recycled tires also provides for a pleasant, flexible walkingsurface,” says Jerry Bankovich, KTH Architects, Inc.
+We were able to eliminate the stormwater piping system from the project, which was a big saving.
+KBI Flexi-Pave’s use of recycled tires also provides for a pleasant, flexible walking surface,” says Jerry Bankovich, KTH Architects, Inc.

 Yellowstone National Park, established in March 1872, is the first national park in the world.
 More than 3.5 million visitors come to the park each year.
 Ninety percent of these visitors stop to watch Old Faithful erupt and discharge up to 8,400 gallons of water high into the air.